andre96ac/another-space-invaders-inspired-game/readme.md

 <br>
 <br>

-Written in pure vanilla Javascript using canvas 2d api...
+Written in pure vanilla Typescript using canvas 2d api...
 - **NO Unity**
 - **NO Libraries**
 - **NO Useless tools**